Fairway Drive

 Project Description

-The Fairway Drive Grade Separation Project will lower Fairway Drive under the two existing Union Pacific Railroad (UPRR) and Metrolink tracks in the City of Industry and unincorporated area of Los Angeles County, immediately north of the 60 Freeway.
+The Fairway Drive Grade Separation Project will lower Fairway Drive under the two existing Union Pacific Railroad (UPRR) and Metrolink tracks in the City of Industry and the unincorporated area of Los Angeles County, immediately north of the 60 Freeway.
 Plans call for constructing a four-lane roadway underpass and a new four-track railroad bridge.
 Business Parkway and Walnut Drive North will be lowered at their intersections with Fairway Drive.

 Project Status